pricing

-Free shipping on Etsy has been a hot topic in recent years.
-While Etsy has been pushing for sellers to offer this perk to buyers, many sellers have met this strategy with much resistance.
+Free shipping on Etsy has been a hot topic for years.
+While Etsy has consistently pushed sellers to offer this perk to buyers, many sellers have met this strategy with much resistance.
 The perceived downside?
 Offering free shipping could potentially cut into their profits.

-In this article, we’ll shed some light on why you should consider implementing a selective and thoughtful free shipping strategy and how getting it right it can enhance your profit margins and drive Etsy traffic and sales to your products.
+In this article, we’ll shed some light on why you should consider implementing a selective and thoughtful free shipping strategy — and how getting it right can enhance your profit margins and drive more Etsy traffic and sales to your products.

-Discover how our award winning and affordable Etsy inventory software can effortlessly streamline your production, track ingredients, and boost your store profitability.
+Discover how our award winning and affordable Etsy inventory software tracks your production costs, manages ingredients, and keeps your store profitable.

 Why Offering Free Shipping Could Be Good For Your Etsy Business

-Offering free shipping on Etsy can be a game-changer for your online store - we’ve seen many Etsy sellers fortunes significantly change after they have implemented this sales tactic.
+Offering free shipping on Etsy can make a real difference for your online store — we’ve seen many Etsy sellers’ fortunes significantly change after they’ve implemented this sales tactic.

-Let’s quickly delve into the reasons how free shipping can be a catalyst for sales and make your Etsy shop stand out in a crowded marketplace:
+Let’s dig into the reasons why free shipping can be a catalyst for sales and help your Etsy shop stand out in a crowded marketplace:

 To offer “free shipping” means you’ll need to factor the cost into your pricing.
 Understanding your current margins for each product is crucial for this.
 Once you’ve calculated the average cost of shipping each product, this cost should be factored into your pricing as a fixed overhead cost, just like any other business expense.
 Remember, not all your products have to bear the same cost.